mandav12/relday/README.md

 # relday

-this the file to derive the bmi from height in cm and weight in kg
+this the file to derive the bmi from height in cm and weight in kg only

 ``` r